 It might just have been a recent one in Mongolia.
 I think it was called Shangri-La…

-Also, the hotel we were at in Beijing just before, there was a space exploration meeting and Congress stupidly has forbidden NASA to talk to the Chinese.
+Also, the hotel we were at in Beijing just before, there was a space exploration meeting and Congress stupidly had forbidden NASA to talk to the Chinese.
 Can you believe that?
 I was the US representative and there were heads of all the other space agencies, except the US.
-It was really embarrassing for the head of the European space agency to have to take over the role that we were supposed to be doing.
+It was really embarrassing for the head of the European Space Agency to have to take over the role that we were supposed to be doing.